Vietnam Historical Trip. Day 4-5: Ho Chi Minh City - Da Nang

 The Rock Garden

-Afterward, we visited the Museum of Royal Antiquities that has two exhibits. the main exhibit housing antiques/artifact from Nguyen dynasty, being pottery/metal wares used in day to day life.
+Afterward, we visited the Museum of Royal Antiquities, which has two exhibits.
+The main exhibit houses antiques/artifacts from the Nguyen dynasty, being pottery/metal wares used in day-to-day life.
 The second exhibit is a small room with an assortment of Cham sculptures from around the region.
 Very well explained through the description of pieces and Cham culture.

 Bronze bell outside the museum